rooklift/gohalite2/README.md

 The problem is, the simulation needs to know what the opponent will do.
 I currently do very crude guessing.
 A more advanced technique would be to evolve the *opponent's* moves as above, and only then evolve our own moves to counteract them.

-# Global strategy - Conceptual breakthroughs
+# Global Strategy - Conceptual Breakthroughs

 I suspect implementation details are less important than overall strategy.
 I only made a couple of conceptual breakthroughs: